 The School promotes fitness, well-being and healthy competition and offers a wide variety of team and individual sports at all levels of ability.
 Our committed and highly qualified sports staff provide expert coaching to a high level and all pupils take part in some form of physical exercise through timetabled physical education lessons, games sessions, team practices, after-school activities and the Saturday afternoon programme.
 Those that wish to, have the opportunity to enjoy sport every day.

-The School has 96 acres of sports fields, an all-weather pitch, tennis and netball courts, squash courts, a sports hall, fitness suite, strength and conditioning room, martial arts studio, climbing wall, large indoor pool, golf course, nearby equestrian facilities and sailing provision within 5 minutes of the school campus.
+The School has 96 acres of sports fields, an all-weather pitch, tennis and netball courts, squash courts, a sports hall, fitness suite, strength and conditioning room, martial arts studio, climbing wall, large indoor pool, golf course, sailing provision within a few minutes of the campus and equestrian facilities nearby.

 We promote sport in terms of both physical health and social interaction, providing every pupil with the opportunity to excel.
 Our coaching structure allows the more able performers to maximize their potential while allowing pupils of all abilities to develop their skills.

 Our aim is to inspire young people with a life-long interest in sport and with so much on offer there is something for everyone.
 This positive approach generates an atmosphere of enthusiasm and healthy competition.

 The main sports or games options each term for both girls and boys are listed below and there is a full calendar of fixtures against other schools.
 The most talented gain regional, academy and national representation in their particular sport.